pranabdas/learning.js.org/docs/misc/node-uninstall.md

+---
-### Completely uninstalling nodejs and npm in macOS
+title: Uninstalling nodejs and npm
+sidebar_label: Uninstall node
+---

 Where are the node files?
 Get the installer and expand to see.